dart-lang/language/working/macros/feature-specification.md

   connected component (that is, the strongly connected component which triggered the current macro expansion).

-The `DartObject` api is an abstract representation of an object, which can represent types which are not visible to the macro itself.
+The `DartObject` API is an abstract representation of an object, which can represent types which are not visible to the macro itself.
 It will closely mirror the [same API in the analyzer][DartObject].